Energy transfer for solutions to the nonlinear Schr\"odinger equation on irrational tori: Numerical Study

 \subsection{Results}

 We begin by generating data for both tori over a range of $R$ for $T=20T_f$, where $T_f=2\pi$ is the fundamental period.
-For each $R$ and each realization of phase $\phi_k$, $M$ is computed for a range of $\varepsilon$ such that $\|\chi_{B_M^c}\hat{\psi}(T)\|_s = \varepsilon$.
+For each $R$ and each realization of phase $\phi_k$, $M$, the barrier in this case, is computed for a range of $\varepsilon$ such that $\|\chi_{B_M^c}\hat{\psi}(T)\|_s = \varepsilon$, where $\psi$ is the solution to the NLS initial value problem \eqref{irrNLS}.
 The median value of $M$ across the 5 phase realizations is plotted against $R$ for each $\varepsilon$ in Figure \ref{fig:mvr}, with uncertainty bars denoting the maximum and minimum $M$ from the 5 simulations.
 We find that $M$ consistently takes a smaller value on the irrational torus than on the rational torus, indicating a slower cascade of energy when $\omega^2$ is irrational.
 We also note that the differences in $M$ between the two tori vary with $R$, taking smaller values near the small and large values of $R$ in our tested range.
 We hypothesize that for relatively large values of $R$, i.e., the right-most portion of Figure \ref{fig:mvr}, the quasi-resonances on the irrational torus are sufficient to cascade the energy for limited $T$, yielding a small difference in $M$ when compared to the rational torus.
 For smaller values of $R$, even on the rational torus, the relatively small $T$ is not sufficient for the energy to cascade to significantly larger $M$ than on irrational torus.

 We next look at the full energy spectrum to resolve directional differences in evolution on the two tori.
 The 2D energy spectra of the initial condition and its evolution on both tori are reported in Figure \ref{fig:contour} for $R=1.8263$, for one realization of $\phi_k$.
 Aside from an obvious difference in the spread of energy between the tori, we see a higher degree of anisotropy in the spectrum of the irrational torus than that of the rational torus.
 The irrational torus data develops toward an axes-parallel contour, mainly because of the absence of diamond-type resonant quartets \cite{staffilani2020stability}.
 We confirm that the rational torus exhibits isotopic evolution for all tested $R$, and that the irrational torus exhibits anisotropic evolution for even the highest tested $R$.